-SB: I think when people look at instances of mass genocide and they look in the rear view mirror, and they think it’s so inconceivable that people would have accepted this.
-I mean, there is complex narratives about how people, for example, didn’t realize the Holocaust was happening or didn’t realize other forms of mass killing and executions weren’t taking place.
+SB: I mean, I think when people look at instances of mass genocide, and they look in the rear view mirror, and they think it’s so inconceivable that people would have accepted this.
+I mean, there is complex narratives about how people, for example, didn’t realize the Holocaust was happening or didn’t realize other forms of mass killing and executions were taking place.
 And the reality is that people are actually moved along a continuum to accept certain things.
-It’s a slow process.
-So when someone comes out and says, “Ok, hey, you know what we’re talking about here, if we’re not talking about culling people, we’re just talking about getting people back to work, even though it’s a little bit risky.”
+You know, it’s a slow process.
+So when someone comes out and says, “Ok, hey, you know, what we’re talking about here, we’re not talking about culling people.
+We’re just talking about getting people back to work, even though it’s a little bit risky.”

 This is a step-by-step process to accepting the idea that some people are going to end up being expendable.
-And remember that in these step-by-step processes, there is logic behind them, and people are convinced of things and people actually switch the way that they ascribe value.
-And so by the time we get to a stage where more severe acts of violence are taking place, which is quite possible down the road, this would be a step along that way.
-I don’t want to be hyperbolic about what people are saying, but I do want to be real, that like there has been a shift that’s happening.
-And when we understand what, where we’re going in geopolitics and next 20, 30, 40 years, when scarcity and, for example, border imperialism and climate collapse are very real things that people are kind of living through.
-It’s not just a political issue, but it’s very material, and people are getting hurt.
-People are dying.
-These were the sorts of steps along the way.
-They ended up justifying much more draconian policies and give people the impetus and actually the passive consent from the public to carry out and to recontextualize death and how it works.
+And remember that in these step-by-step processes, there is logic behind them, and people are convinced of things, and people actually switch the way that they ascribe value to things.
+And so, by the time we get to a stage where more severe acts of violence are taking place, which is quite possible down the road, this would be a step along that way.
+I don’t want to be hyperbolic about what people are saying, but I do want to be real that, like, there has been a shift that’s happening.
+And when we understand where we’re going in geopolitics and next 20, 30, 40 years, when scarcity and, for example, border imperialism and climate collapse are very real things that people are kind of living through — it’s not just a political issue, but it’s very material, and people are getting hurt, people are dying — these are the sorts of steps along the way that end up justifying much more draconian policies and give people the impetus and, actually, the passive consent from the public to carry out and to recontextualize death and how it works.

-So I think right now when we’re having this discussion, we can look back at other really large genocides and see that there was steps along the way and there was concessions made by people and people change their, not just their opinions about policies, but they changed their opinions about other people and about what it took to get things done.
-And so I think that’s one part.
-But the other part is that this stuff doesn’t stop on its own.
+So I think, right now, when we’re having this discussion, we can look back at other really large genocides and see that there was steps along the way, and there was concessions made by people, and people change their, not just their opinions about policies, but they changed their opinions about other people and about what it took to get things done.
+And so I think that’s one part of it.
+The other part is that this stuff doesn’t stop on its own.
 And it also doesn’t stop just by voting patterns.
 It doesn’t stop from polite protest.
-It doesn’t stop from strongly worded arguments.
-Obviously it stops from people stopping it.
+It doesn’t stop from strongly worded arguments, obviously.
+It stops from people stopping it.
 Actual interventions in these things is what stops it.
 And if we’re talking about mutual aid now, we’re talking about intervening on someone who doesn’t have food in the closet or they don’t have their medicine.

-But what does it mean when that mutual aid means intervening on someone trying to attack religious center or more than that?
-What does it mean when, for example, there are shelter orders in place that stopping you from actually helping somebody.
-Maybe it becomes even more draconian and you actually aren’t allowed to help someone get their medicine.
-What does it mean to intervene on that even when it takes risk?
-I think those are what people need to be thinking about.
-I’m thinking about what the acceptable moral framework is going to be when you know that the state is not going to do it for us.
+But what does it mean when that mutual aid means intervening on someone trying to attack a religious center?
+Or more than that, what does it mean when, for example, there are shelter orders in place that’s stopping you from actually helping somebody.
+Maybe it becomes even more draconian, and you actually aren’t allowed to help someone get their medicine.
+What does it mean to intervene on that, even when it takes risk?
+I think those are what people need to be thinking about, and thinking about what the acceptable moral framework is going to be when you know that the state is not going to do it for us.
 That’s going to require us going far outside our comfort zone.
 It has to all be on the table for rethinking and really committing to something that’s going to work.

 KH: We are talking about heavy shit and some of you may be feeling overwhelmed.
 It’s ok to feel overwhelmed.
 Our reality is in flux and the future is unclear.
 But we should remember that many of our ancestors have been just as overwhelmed, just as horrified, just as fractured as we feel right now, and more.
 But they fought, and we’re here.
 We are proof of our own potential, and we will deliver ourselves and each other from these times.
 This has been a great conversation.
 Shane, thank you so much for making time to talk today.